[Guest Post by Andrew Odom]

-[Guest Post by Andrew Odom of Tiny r(E)volution]
+[Andrew Odom of Tiny r(E)volution]

 For years now, the Odom family has gathered ranks and assembled in rural Barnesville, Georgia for our annual family reunion.
 Coinciding with the 4th of July weekend we have gathered, tables adorned with centerpieces of red, white, and blue, the Stars and Stripes flying overhead, and warm prayers of thanksgiving being offered.
 The menu is always classic Americana centering around hot dogs, hamburgers, watermelon, and topped off with a patriotic cake of raspberry bars and blueberry stars.